ibm-cloud-docs/databases-cli-plugin/cloud-databases-cli.md

    Set the specified deployment group's total disk size, a value in MB.
 - `--cpu <value>` or `-c`
    Set number of dedicated CPU cores.
+`--hostflavor <val>`
+   Set the hosting flavor of the database: select from `multitenant` for Shared Compute or the individual size selections for Isolated Compute.
 - `--nowait` or `-n`
    Do not wait for the group setting task to complete.
 Display the scaling task's details and exit.
 - `--json` or `-j`